alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level5.2.png" width = 600>
 </p>

+By checking the results, we can see that these coincide with the solutions.
+Hence, ChatGPT was able to understand that it was a compound interest problem.

 #### Level 6: Deciphering a phrase knowing each letter was shifted by a certain number (requires knowing that we are talking about Caesar's cipher decoding).
 The example from below comes from the following PDF: [Caesar Cipher Decoding: Answer Key](https://s3.amazonaws.com/prod-hmhco-vmg-craftcms-public/CipherAnswers.pdf).